MihaiHng/Payment-Processing-Protocol/README.md

 The goal is for users to pay with a credit card when buying digital assets and bypass the use of a crypto-wallet.

-As crypto-wallets need an above the average technical know-how for operation, this projects is intended to allow more individuals to aquire and use blockchain related products, increasing overall adoption.
+As crypto-wallets need an above the average technical know-how for operation(set-up, secure pass-phrase, funding, connecting), this project is intended to allow more individuals to aquire and use blockchain related products, increasing overall adoption.

 ## Contract Address